The Redsky 5e Kickstarter is Over, but It's Not Too Late To Late Pledge!

 The natural features of the Thalkast are just as grand and treacherous as the constructed.
 In extensive chambers, the ceilings of the caverns extend hundreds of feet high, entire ecosystems thriving in overgrown tangles of glowing fungi cropping up next to underground lakes and rivers.
 Explorers tell of entire catacombs taking up chambers the size of towns, their walls and ceilings a lattice made entirely of skulls from unknown sentients.
 Trace remnants remain of some massive living organism known as the Rifteater that once bore tunnels a hundred feet high.
 Whether it still lives is a question not to be whispered around the fading fires of travelers lost in the caves.

 Of note is a Sporespawn legend which tells of a set of stairs carved by primordial demons that descends into the underworld, where a city of the dead called Pandaemonium sits abandoned for thousands of years.
-It is from here that some believe the mechanical golems were created in the God Workshop, a black-stoned pyramid so tall it touches the stalactites a mile above its foundation.
+It is from here that some believe the mechanical Brass Automata were created in the God Workshop, a black-stoned pyramid so tall it touches the stalactites a mile above its foundation.
 Luck be it to the traveler who could ever approach its borders, with the creatures that have escaped shattered glass enclosures full of green liquid skulking the crypts and vaults.
-Even these monsters shy away from the Forbidden Cells, chambers beneath the Mountains of the Moon, which are said to contain prisons for entities even the Overseers could not kill.
+Even these monsters shy away from the Forbidden Cells, chambers beneath the Mountains of the Moon, which are said to contain prisons for mega entities even the Overseers could not kill.

 The possibilities for adventure are just as vibrant below ground as above.
 The Exodus Era Hegemony's morale took decades to recover from the disappearance of two entire legions sent into the Thalkast to aid their Sporespawn allies against an unknown threat, with only one insane survivor returning to friendly territory begging for the passage to be blasted shut behind her.
 The network of tunnels presumably extends far beyond the original borders the Overmind laid claim to in the northeast Nightlands.
 Perhaps it extends unmapped far across the other five regions of Dema, with lost cultures and treasure hoards of your own design waiting to be raided for treasure.